-IWA takes a holistic view of heritage to include the buildings, engineering structures, working mechanisms, artefact, boats, people and operations.
-This view is wider than the individual buildings or artefacts, it is the total operating waterways system, a ‘Museum without Walls’ with structures and artefacts in their correct location and where possible working as they should.
+IWA takes a holistic view of heritage to include the buildings, engineering structures, operations, artefacts, boats, people and culture.
+This view looks beyond individual heritage assets; it embraces the total operating waterways system – the ‘Museum without Walls’ – with structures and artefacts in their correct location and where possible working as they were designed to do.

-Where possible IWA supports the principle of waterside buildings being used in a way that is compatible with their original function e.g. boatbuilding and boating services.
-It is recognised that this may not be feasible for example with large-scale industrial buildings and sympathetic restoration and conversion, for example into residential property, may be helpful or necessary to retain these buildings in the long term.
+Where possible IWA supports the principle of waterside buildings being used in a way that is compatible with their original function e.g. boatbuilding and boating services or waterway maintenance.
+It is recognised that this may not always be feasible, eg with large-scale industrial buildings and sympathetic restoration and conversion, eg, into residential property, may be helpful or necessary to secure the future of these buildings.

-In order to retain heritage buildings in the long term it is vital to find a viable function for them.
-IWA recognises that navigation authorities and other owners cannot be expected to maintain unused buildings indefinitely purely because of their heritage significance.
-Difficult decisions may have to be made to retain such buildings or to dispose of them to another agency and this is recognised provided that every effort has been made to retain them.
+IWA advocates the principle that owners of heritage buildings have a responsibility to retain and maintain them, and where appropriate to find a use appropriate to their heritage significance.
+Disposal of such buildings should only take place after careful consideration and provided that every effort has been made to retain them.
 In this case, the disposal must include adequate conditions to ensure that features of heritage interest are retained.
+If buildings are disposed of, every effort should be made to do this to another organisation with waterways or heritage affiliation which can assure a viable and appropriate future, wherever possible retaining it within the public realm.
 Demolition should only be considered as a last resort and when the building or structure is not a rare example of its type.

 IWA supports the principle of minimum intervention when maintaining or altering heritage structures.
-Where alterations are essential, for example because of bridge widening or health & safety requirements, appropriate material and construction should be used to achieve minimum impact to the heritage structure.
+Where alterations are essential, e.g., because of bridge widening or health & safety requirements, appropriate material and construction techniques should be used to achieve minimum impact to the heritage structure.

-In the event that a heritage structure has to be demolished, IWA expects that a full heritage and photographical survey is implemented and archived.
-Where possible any artefacts associated with the building should be conserved in an appropriate location.
+In the rare event that a heritage structure has to be demolished, IWA expects that a full heritage and photographical survey is performed and the results archived.
+Where possible any artefacts associated with the demolition should be conserved in an appropriate location.

 IWA will encourage Local Planning Authorities to reject planning applications for new waterside developments which have a detrimental impact on the heritage or on its existing setting.
 Where possible new developments should include the sympathetic reuse and restoration of heritage assets.

-IWA supports listing as the means of ensuring the retention of significant buildings and structures.
+IWA supports listing and local listing as the means of ensuring the retention of significant buildings and structures.
 However, listing protection only applies within a precisely defined boundary and may omit other features which impact on the total waterway context.

 IWA recognises that listing places significant obligations on the building owner provided that these are enforced by the local authority.
 It may also restrict the development of options which would ensure the future viability of the asset.

-IWA encourages Local Authorities to designate conservation areas covering the whole entity of related waterways assets, for example a lock flight or a complex of canal basins and warehouses or even the whole waterway.
+IWA encourages Local Authorities to designate conservation areas covering the whole entity of related waterways assets, for example a lock flight or a complex of canal basins and warehouses or preferably the entire waterway within the LA area.

 IWA is concerned at the current lack of monitoring and enforcement of development within conservation areas and will continue to bring these to the attention of Local Authorities.